 Millipedes’ Attraction to Mulch and Dead Leaves

 Mulch serves as a great insulator for your garden beds, helping to retain moisture and regulate soil temperature.
 However, it also creates a perfect habitat for millipedes.
 The decaying organic material in mulch and under fallen leaves is a food source that attracts these pests in large numbers.
-When the weather is humid, like it often is in Kendall, FL, millipedes are likely to congregate in your garden’s mulch layer, particularly during the warmer months.
+When the weather is humid, like it often is in Kendall, FL, they are likely to congregate in your garden’s mulch layer, particularly during the warmer months.

 The Role of Mulch in Garden Ecosystem